lohancock/enso-forecast/README.md

 *austin_panel5_nearfin.R*

-This routine is used to output members of the forecast ensemble.
+This routine is used to output a forecast.

-*make_ensemble.R*
+*make_ensemble.txt*

-Despite its name this is not an R routine - it is a set of notes describing how to make the ensemble.
+This is a set of notes describing how to make the ensemble.
+Essentially it is a matter of setting an assumption about future sunspots, running datablocks, then running the routine austin_panel5_nearfin.R in order to output a single pair of red and blue forecasts, and saving that.
+Doing all of that ten times.
+Plotting the resulting ensemble at high and low time resolution.
+Then doing the whole set of ten again with a different assumption about sunspots.

 *Panels*